johnwhobbs/AstroFileManager/readme.md

 **Date fields showing NULL:**
 - Ensure your XISF files contain the DATE-LOC FITS keyword
-- The application supports dates with fractional seconds up to 7 digits
+- The application supports dates with fractional seconds up to 7 digits (nanoseconds)
+- Dates are automatically normalized by subtracting 12 hours

+**Statistics showing unexpected values:**
+- The "Top 10 Objects by Total Exposure" only counts Light Frames
+- Dark Frames, Flat Frames, and Bias Frames are excluded from exposure calculations
+- Ensure your files have the correct IMAGETYP FITS keyword

 **Import errors:**
 - Check that your files are valid XISF format